OCA/e-commerce/website_product_share/README.rst

 Product Share
 ============
-This modules brings the users the possibility to globally enable/disable a share button that will be displayed in each product page.
+This module brings the users the possibility to globally enable/disable a share button that will be displayed in each product page.

 Usage